ozzysingularity/Obelisk/README.md

 # Plans for the Future

-- Build an interface to install a program aswell as install it;
+- Build an interface to install a program
-- Support more platforms (i.e. Windows, OpenBSD, MacOS).
+- Support more platforms (i.e. Windows, OpenBSD, MacOS);
+- Make sure to clean up all memory properly to avoid memory leaks;
+- Add more flags to the Obelisk command.